microconfig/microconfig/README.md

 * if it's missing - resolve `${component2@property7}`
 * if it's missing - return 'Missing value'

-If placeholder doesnt have a default value and that placeholder can't be resolved Microconfig throws exception with detailed exception description.
+If placeholder doesn't have a default value and that placeholder can't be resolved Microconfig throws exception with detailed exception description.

 # Removing  base properties
 Using #var you can remove properties from result config file.
 You can include some config and override any property with #var to exclude it from result config file.